 No wait, there is something I forgot to tell you.
 This is really important so I hope you’re scrunched up to your screen nice and close.
 Ready?
 Okay!
 Folks, this stuff WORKS.
 When you start noticing children in grocery carts and little old ladies hovering in your vicinity, you don’t need to go check your makeup in the mirror.
 They just want to see you smile again.
 Okay?
 As someone who used to pop in whitening trays every day I was skeptical, but give this stuff a week or two and you’ll be amazed.
 Okay, moving on!

-How To Whiten Your Teeth With Activated Charcoal
+How To Whiten Teeth Naturally With Activated Charcoal

-- Open a capsule (about 1/8 teaspoon) and pour about half into a cup.
+- Open a capsule of activated charcoal (about 1/8 teaspoon) and pour about half into a cup.

 - Wet your toothbrush and dip it in the charcoal, then brush gently.
 Keep in mind that you are not trying to scrub your enamel, you are simply massaging the surface of your teeth with the activated charcoal so that it can attract tannins like a magnet.